osa-ora/simple_dotnet/README.md

 ## 1) Build The Environment

-You can run use the build :
+Run the following commands to build the environment and provision Jenkins and its slaves templates:

 ```
 oc project cicd //this is the project for cicd